Myanmar Football Federation: Programmes

 Together with Youri Djorkaeff, Aung San Suu Kyi meets the school kids at FIFA Football For Schools launching ceremony.

 The MFF has launched the FIFA Football for Schools project with the support of the FIFA Foundation on 31 January 2020.
 The event, hosted by MFF President Zaw Zaw, was attended by the State Counsellor H. E. Aung San Suu Kyi, Union Minister for the Health and Sports Dr. Myint Htwe, Union Minister for Education Dr. Myo Thein Gyi, FIFA Foundation CEO Youri Djorkaeff, together with guests, presidents and secretaries from local township football associations.

+In 2026, the MFF announced that it will conduct free summer basic football and futsal training programmes for children aged 10–15 across five cities - Yangon, Mandalay, Taunggyi, Pathein and Mawlamyine - to promote physical fitness, personal development and interest in the sport while nurturing a new generation of players.

+The programme will run in two batches, from 9 March to 8 April and from 20 April to 20 May.
+A total of 1,700 trainees will participate, including 500 football and 200 futsal trainees in Yangon, 400 football trainees in Mandalay, and 200 football trainees each in Taunggyi, Pathein and Mawlamyine, where participants will receive basic football skills and tactical training.